 Many gardeners focus on tree planting in the fall.
-Now is a great time to shop for trees because you can catch a glimpse of what trees will look like in your landscape during the fall months.
-Right now, our maples, tupelos, and witchhazel are starting to turn an array of beautiful colors.
+Now is a great time to shop for trees because you can catch a glimpse of what trees will look like in your landscape during the fall.
+Right now, our maples, tupelos, and witchhazel are starting to turn a beautiful array of colors.
 Planting in fall also helps reduce the risk of transplant shock or forgetting to water in the heat of summer.

 Now is also a great time to shop for perennials.

 Many associate flowering perennials with spring and summer but there is a surprising amount that flower in fall.
 By adding fall flowering perennials, you can extend the floral interest of your landscape by at least 2 months.
 Perennials that flower this time of year are also critical to pollinators before they prepare to lay eggs and hibernate.